gaurav337/studio/README.md

 3.  **Configure Environment Variables**

-    Create a `.env` file in the root of your project by copying the example file:
+    Create a `.env` file in the root of your project and add your Firebase project configuration to connect to the database.

-    ```bash
-    cp .env.example .env
-    ```

-    You will need to populate this file with your Firebase project configuration to connect to the database.

 4.  **Run the Development Server**